apache/nuttx/boards/arm/samv7/samv71-xult/README.txt

     ------ ------ ------- ------- --------

     In this configuration, an external RS232 driver can also be used instead of the shield.
-Simply connext as follows:
+Simply connect as follows:

     --------- -----------
     Arduino   RS-232